Janssen Announces Submission of New Drug Application to U.S. FDA For the First Monthly, Injectable, Two-Drug Regimen of Rilpivirine and Cabotegravir for Treatment of HIV

 Please see accompanying full Product Information for more details.

-Full US prescribing information including is available at:
+Full US prescribing information is available at:

 http://www.janssenlabels.com/package-insert/product-monograph/prescribing-information/EDURANT-pi.pdf